 - This also means recycling.
 Meaning, filling up those recycle bins with everything that can be recycled—every time.
 This includes in-store drop off locations for plastic films and plastic bags.
 No exceptions!
 Nationwide, recycling rates are far lower than you might think.
 And according to some studies, a shocking 91% of plastic isn’t recycled at all, which means that it ends up in landfills or, quite often, the ocean where it’s starting to cause big problems, and even affect human health.
 While we’re excited that over 97% of our packaging is recyclable, the hard truth is that, if what is labeled as recyclable ends up in the landfill, it’s just…waste.

 What is Seventh Generation doing to get to Zero Waste?

 As you can probably tell, we’re not only excited, but committed to reducing our impact and creating a less-wasteful future.
 Here are some of the steps we’re taking to get there:

 - Packaging—By 2020, we plan to make all of our packaging sourced from 100% biobased or PCR (post-consumer recycled).

-- Materials—By 2025, we plan to make 100% of our materials reusable or reused, recyclable or recycled, or biodegradable and degraded.
-That’s a fancy way of saying that we’re not leaving trash behind for others to have to deal with.
+- Materials—By 2025, we plan to make 100% of our materials reusable and reused, recyclable and recycled, or biodegradable and degraded.
+Plus, 50% of all our laundry detergent will come in non-plastic packaging.
+All to say, we’re not leaving extra trash behind for others to have to deal with.

 - Supply Chain—By making more of our packaging with recycled materials, we can create greater need and access for recycled materials.
 It’s a bit like shopping local.
 If you truly value local food from local farms, then you must get out there and shop and eat local.
 That way, local food options will naturally grow and improve.